Lake Tyers

 Stratification of water in an estuary can occur in certain conditions and is the separation of saltwater from freshwater.
 This is because the higher salt content of saltwater which makes it denser than freshwater.
 The difference in density means that when saltwater enters estuaries it flows in along the bottom and wedges underneath the freshwater.
 Stratification of the fresh and saltwater in an estuary often occurs during periods of low flow, particularly during summer and early autumn when there is little mixing between the two layers due to decreased freshwater inflows and a closed estuary mouth.

-Closure of an estuary and little in or outflow can also result in deoxygenated water, particularly in the bottom of a waterbody.
+Closure of an estuary and little in or outflow can also result in deoxygenated water, particularly towards the bottom of the water column.
 Deoxygenated water is when more oxygen is being used up than can be replaced.
 Decomposition of organic matter uses oxygen in the water and increases when additional areas of vegetation are flooded, for extended periods (leaves and debris breaking down).
 When there is no oxygen present then decomposition becomes anaerobic, which means that it is done without oxygen.

 This leads to the production of hydrogen sulphide, which is commonly known as rotten egg gas due to its smell.
 Oxygen can be replaced in water through photosynthesis of aquatic plants (plants growing); direct diffusion from the atmosphere (rain); turbulent aeration (wind / waves) and through tidal and freshwater inflows.